shan0ar/crawler/README.md

 The crawler:
 - Detects URLs matching logout/disconnect/exit patterns (`logout.php`, `disconnect.php`, `exit.php`, `login.php?logout=1`, etc).
 - Skips crawling these URLs to avoid breaking your session/cookie.
-- Still records them in output files, with `(not crawled to avoid breaking the cookie)` tag in the info file.

 ---